 Arthritis, Massage & Mobility

 For Americans who suffer from arthritis, simply getting outside to enjoy fresh air is no easy task.
 Luckily, massage therapy may have the answer.
 A recent study found that massage therapy was able to reduce arthritis related pain.
-Research published by the Touch Research Institute shows that massage therapy can decrease pain and increase mobility in rheumatoid arthritis patients.
+Research shows that massage therapy can decrease pain for osteoarthritis of the knee.